Top Ten Places to Visit During Monsoons in India

 Suggested Tour : 8 Days – Goa Holiday with Kerala & Mumbai

 Read More : Top Ten Tourist Attractions in Goa

-3. Ooty in Karnataka
+3. Ooty in Tamilnadu

-Nestled in the midst of mighty mountains enveloped by dark clouds, Ooty is the most sought- after destination of South India.
+Nestled in the midst of mighty mountains enveloped by dark clouds, Ooty is the most sought- after destination of South India in Tamilnadu.
 The scenic beauty, tranquil atmosphere and breathtaking weather of Ooty will truly captivate your hearts.
 The botanical garden, the rose garden or the Ooty lake gleams with a new look in the monsoons.
 Enjoy a boat ride on the Ooty Lake or a toy train ride in nature’s lap.
-Relish hot and spicy South Indian delicacies as it rains like cats and dogs and witness some of your favorite bollywood movies shooting spots as you travel from one region to another.
+Relish hot and spicy South Indian delicacies as it rains like cats and dogs and witness some of your favorite Bollywood movies shooting spots as you travel from one region to another.

 4. Munnar in Kerala